-Potential complications of fungal meningitis and management
+• Potential complications of fungal meningitis and management

-- Signs that might indicate clinical decompensation or the need to escalate level of care can include worsening mental status, inability to protect the airway, and focal neurologic deficits. - During the ongoing outbreak, several patients have developed elevated intracranial pressure-this has generally been managed through repeated LPs and administration of mannitol. - Some patients have developed vasculitis or brain edema.
+- Signs that might indicate clinical decompensation or the need to escalate level of care can include worsening mental status, inability to protect the airway, and focal neurologic deficits. - During the ongoing outbreak, several patients have developed elevated intracranial pressure this has generally been managed through repeated LPs and administration of mannitol, or with lumbar drains and external ventricular derivation devices. - Some patients have developed vasculitis or brain edema.
 During the recent fungal meningitis outbreak in Durango, Mexico, clinicians have reported favorable outcomes when treating these complications using high-dose corticosteroids followed by a slow taper. - In consultation with neurology, CT angiography of the head and neck might be considered to assess for vasculitis. - Strokes and intracranial hemorrhage have also been reported and are associated with poor outcomes.